quantumcloudsim/SigSim2025/README.md

       ├── synth_job_batches/       # Job definitions
       └── utility_functions/       # Helper scripts
    ```

+## Example Code

+This example demonstrates how to set up and run a simulation using the QCloud framework.
+The code initializes a device (using the IBM_Kawasaki class) and runs a simulation environment (QCloudSimEnv) with a custom job generation model.
+The simulation runs until a specified time limit.

+Overview
+- Device Initialization:
+An instance of IBM_Kawasaki is created.
+This represents a device or service in the QCloud simulation environment.
+-	Simulation Environment Setup:
+A simulation environment (QCloudSimEnv) is set up with:
+-	A list of devices (in this case, a single IBM_Kawasaki instance).
+-	A broker class (ParallelBroker) that handles job scheduling.
+-	A job feed method (generator) that dynamically creates jobs.
+-	A job generation model based on an exponential distribution (using random.expovariate).
+-	Simulation Execution:
+The simulation environment is executed for a specified duration (until 100 time units).

+## Usage

+1.	**Prepare the Environment:**
+Make sure you have created a virtual environment and installed all required packages.

+2.	**Run the Simulation:**
+Save the following sample code in a Python file (e.g., simulate.py):

+         ```python
+         from QCloud import *

+         ibm_kawasaki = IBM_Kawasaki(env=None, name="ibm_kawasaki", printlog=True)
+         qcloudsimenv = QCloudSimEnv(
+            devices=[ibm_kawasaki],
+            broker_class=ParallelBroker,
+            job_feed_method="generator",
+            job_generation_model=lambda: random.expovariate(lambd=0.1)
+         )
+         qcloudsimenv.run(until=100)
+         ```

+3.	**Observe the Output:**
+The simulation will execute, logging events to your console (as specified by printlog=True).
+You can review the simulation steps and results, which might include job scheduling, device processing, and more depending on how the QCloud framework is designed.

+**Code Explanation**

+-	IBM_Kawasaki Initialization:
+   -	env=None: No specific environment passed during initialization.
+   -	name="ibm_kawasaki": Assigns a name to the device instance.
+   -	printlog=True: Enables logging to standard output.
+-	QCloudSimEnv Setup:
+   -	devices=[ibm_kawasaki]: Registers the device to be used in the simulation.
+   -	broker_class=ParallelBroker: Uses the ParallelBroker class to manage job distribution.
+   -	job_feed_method="generator": Configures the environment to generate jobs using a generator.
+   -	job_generation_model=lambda: random.expovariate(lambd=0.1): Defines a job generation model where jobs arrive following an exponential distribution.
+-	qcloudsimenv.run(until=100): Runs the simulation for 100 time units.
+You can modify this value to run the simulation for a different period.

 ## Citation
 If you use this artifact in your work, please cite: